-Girls are sensitive to injustice.
+They are sensitive to fairness for all.
 They forgive mistakes if they are sure you are trying to be fair.
-They look for fairness in how responsibilities are shared, in handling disagreements, and in your responses to performance and accomplishment.
+They look for fairness in how responsibilities are shared, in handling of disagreements, and in your responses to performance and accomplishment.

-- When possible, ask the girls what they think is fair before decisions are made. - Explain your reasoning and show why you did something. - Be willing to apologize if needed. - Try to see that responsibilities as well as the chances for feeling important are equally divided. - Help girls explore and decide for themselves the fair ways of solving problems, carrying out activities, and responding to behavior and accomplishments.
+- When possible, ask them what they think is fair before decisions are made. - Explain your reasoning and show why you did something. - Be willing to apologize if needed. - Try to see that responsibilities as well as the chances for feeling important are equally divided. - Help them explore and decide for themselves the fair ways of solving problems, carrying out activities, and responding to behavior and accomplishments.